Armillaria mellea: Uses

-Armillaria mellea mushroom are considered good edibles, though not preferred by some, and the tough stalks are usually excluded.
+Armillaria mellea is considered a good edible mushroom, but is not preferred by some, and the tough stalks are usually excluded.
 They are best collected when young and thoroughly cooked.
-Some individuals have reported "allergic" reactions that result in stomach upsets.
-Some authors suggest not collecting mushrooms from the wood of various trees, including hemlock, buckeye, eucalyptus, and locust.
-They may have been used medicinally by indigenous peoples as a laxative.
+Specimens such as those growing on buckeye or hemlock can cause gastrointestinal upset.

 The mushrooms have a taste that has been described as slightly sweet and nutty, with a texture ranging from chewy to crunchy, depending on the method of preparation.
-Parboiling mushrooms before consuming removes the bitter taste present in some specimens, and may reduce the amount of gastrointestinal irritants.
+Parboiling mushrooms before consuming removes the bitter taste present in some specimens and may reduce the amount of gastrointestinal irritants.
 According to one guide, they must be cooked before eating.
 Drying the mushrooms preserves and intensifies their flavour, although reconstituted mushrooms tend to be tough to eat.
 The mushrooms can also be pickled and roasted.